Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: Symmetric homeomorphisms and the little Teich m ul ler subspace

 \begin{proposition} A conformal homeomorphism $f$ of $\D$ into $\C$ satisfies

 for every $z \in \D$.
-The first inequality in the former line in particular shows that the image $f(\D)$ contains a disk of center at $f(0)$ and radius $|f'(0)|/4$. \end{proposition}
+The first inequality in the former line in particular shows that the image $f(\D)$ contains a disk with its center at $f(0)$ and radius $|f'(0)|/4$. \end{proposition}

-Using the Beurling-Ahlfors extension, we can also define a quasiconformal extension of a quasisymmetric automorphism $g$ of $\S1$ to $\D$.
-Actually, for the lift $\widetilde g:\R \to \R$ of $g$ under the universal cover $u:\R \to \S1$, we take the Beurling-Ahlfors extension $F:\H2 \to \H2$ of $\widetilde g$.
-Here we also use the extension of $u$ to the holomorphic universal cover $u:\H2 \to \D-\{0\}$ defined by $u(z)=e^{2\pi iz}$.
-Projecting down $F$ to a quasiconformal automorphism of $\D-\{0\}$ by the holomorphic universal cover $u$ and filling the puncture $0$, we obtain a quasiconformal automorphism $f$ of $\D$.
+Using the Beurling--Ahlfors extension, we can also define a quasiconformal extension of a quasisymmetric self-homeomorphism $g$ of $\S1$ to $\D$.
+Actually, for the lift $\widetilde g:\R \to \R$ of $g$ under the universal cover $u:\R \to \S1$, we take the Beurling--Ahlfors extension $F:\H2 \to \H2$ of $\widetilde g$.
+Here, we also use the extension of $u$ to the holomorphic universal cover $u:\H2 \to \D-\{0\}$ defined by $u(z)=e^{2\pi iz}$.
+By projecting down $F$ to a quasiconformal self-homeomorphism of $\D-\{0\}$ by the holomorphic universal cover $u$ and filling the puncture $0$, we obtain a quasiconformal self-homeomorphism $f$ of $\D$.
 By this correspondence $g \mapsto f$, we have a map

 which satisfies $q \circ e_{\rm BA}=\id|_{\QS}$.